dh2425/UMOH/README.md

-# HMOH
+# UMOH
-The code is about to be released
+The code is still being organized